How to Obtain Your Nursing License

-Excited about your next travel nurse assignment?
+Excited about your next assignment?
 So are we!

-We understand that keeping all of the facts and requirements for each State’s license is difficult, so we created the following “cheat sheet” to help make life a little simpler.
-GIFTED Healthcare is dedicated to supporting our nurses, so please feel free to reach out to a GIFTED recruiter if you have any questions or concerns about obtaining a travel nursing license – We are happy to help:
+We created the following “cheat sheet” to help make life a little simpler.
+GIFTED Healthcare is dedicated to supporting our nurses, so please feel free to reach out to a GIFTED recruiter if you have any questions or concerns about obtaining a travel nursing license.

-The Enhanced Nurse Licensure Compact (eNLC) is applicable to any nurse who resides in one of the participating 29 States.
-The eNLC allows for any nurse residing in one of the participating 29 States to practice nursing in any of the other 29 States.
+The Enhanced Nurse Licensure Compact (eNLC) is applicable to any nurse who resides in one of the participating 31 States.
+Active nurses residing in an eNLC state may obtain a multistate license, allowing them to practice nursing in any other eNLC state without obtaining any additional licenses.
 This agreement forms the Compact State Alliance.
-There are several requirements for those nurses looking to obtain a license in compact state.
-In order to work in any compact state a nurse must:
+There are several requirements for nurses to obtain a license in a compact state.
+In order to work in any compact state, a nurse must:

-- Have proof of residence in any one of the compact States
+- Have proof of residence in an eNLC state

 - Provide a current and active RN license in said state